Multilevel Digital Contact Tracing: Methodology and Results

-Using edges of graph sketch $\mathcal{G}$ for a given infected list $\mathcal{I}$, we can easily generate all the {\em direct contact} trace members in $\Gamma$.
-However, for {\em indirect contact} tracing we use contact trace operator $\sigma$.
+We require daily close contact data for a population to test the multilevel contact tracing algorithm.
+It is very difficult to get enough real-world close contact data to test the tracing algorithm.
+Therefore, we generate close contacts as synthetic data for our experiment (sec. \ref{synthetic_data}).
+On initialization, the PHA creates an empty $\mathcal{G}$ along with $\mathcal{I}=\{\}$, $\Gamma = \{\}$ and having population $V = \{P_0, P_1,\dots, P_{N-1}\}$.
+For a given infected list $\mathcal{I}$, we can easily generate all the {\em direct contact} trace members from the adjacent information of the contact graph ($\mathcal{G}$).
+However, for the {\em indirect contact} list, we need to analyze the CCQs.
 Here, we illustrate the contact tracing process with an example.
-Fig. \ref{ExampleContactGraph} is a scenario of $\mathcal{G}$ with ten individuals $\Sigma = \{P_0,P_1,\dots,P_9\}$ with $n=5$ ($D=5$ and $\tau=1$ day).
-We show $\mathcal{G}$ for $5th$ and $6th$ days with the associated contact vector on the edges (Fig. \ref{ExampleContactGraph}).
-More details of the contact graph evolution process is portrayed in suppl.
-Fig. S1.
-Let us assume upto $5th$ day, $\mathcal{I}=\o$, hence, $\Gamma = \o$ (Fig. \ref{ExampleContactGraph}).
-On the $6th$ day $P_2$ and $P_6$ (marked as red in Fig. \ref{ExampleContactGraph}) are identified as infected ($\mathcal{I}=\{P_2,P_6\}$), hence, the PHA server initiates the contact tracing process on $\mathcal{G}$ and find the $\Gamma=\Gamma_{P_2} \cup \Gamma_{P_6}$.
+Fig. \ref{ExampleContactGraph} is a scenario of $\mathcal{G}$ with ten individuals $V = \{P_0,P_1,\dots,P_9\}$, thus $N=10$.
+For simplicity, we consider $D=5$ days, $\tau=1$ day, thus $n=5$.
+We show the evolution of $\mathcal{G}$ for six days with the associated CCQ on the edges (Fig. \ref{ExampleContactGraph}).
+Let us assume up to $5th$ day, $\mathcal{I}=\{\}$, hence, $\Gamma = \{\}$ (Fig. \ref{ExampleContactGraph}).
+On the $6th$ day $P_2$ and $P_6$ (marked as red in Fig. \ref{ExampleContactGraph}) are identified as infected ($\mathcal{I}=\{P_2, P_6\}$) from the laboratory test; hence, the PHA initiates the contact tracing process on $\mathcal{G}$ and finds the contact trace list, $\Gamma=\Gamma_{P_2} \cup \Gamma_{P_6}$.